helmy101/OrangeHRMTask/README.md

 **How to Run**

 3. Clone the project repository
-4. Run TestRunner file under Project
+4. Run TestNG.xml file under Project root > OrangeHRMTask/TestNG.xml the script will run in the three browsers consecutive
+5. (Optional) Change tag in line 16 in src/test/java/Runner/TestRunner.java to @checkout to run a specific test case